TheAlgorithms/Go/README.md

 ---

 #####  Package conversion is a package of implementations which converts one data structure to another.
-Package name.

 ---
 ##### Functions:

 1. [`BinaryToDecimal`](./conversion/binarytodecimal.go#L25):  BinaryToDecimal() function that will take Binary number as string, and return it's Decimal equivalent as integer.
-2. [`DecimalToBinary`](./conversion/decimaltobinary.go#L33):  DecimalToBinary() function that will take Decimal number as int, and return it's Binary equivalent as string.
+2. [`DecimalToBinary`](./conversion/decimaltobinary.go#L32):  DecimalToBinary() function that will take Decimal number as int, and return it's Binary equivalent as string.
 3. [`HEXToRGB`](./conversion/rgbhex.go#L10):  HEXToRGB splits an RGB input (e.g. a color in hex format; 0x<color-code>) into the individual components: red, green and blue
 4. [`IntToRoman`](./conversion/integertoroman.go#L17):  IntToRoman converts an integer value to a roman numeral string.
 An error is returned if the integer is not between 1 and 3999.
 5. [`RGBToHEX`](./conversion/rgbhex.go#L41):  RGBToHEX does exactly the opposite of HEXToRGB: it combines the three components red, green and blue to an RGB value, which can be converted to e.g. Hex
-6. [`Reverse`](./conversion/decimaltobinary.go#L23):  Reverse() function that will take string, and returns the reverse of that string.
+6. [`Reverse`](./conversion/decimaltobinary.go#L22):  Reverse() function that will take string, and returns the reverse of that string.
 7. [`RomanToInteger`](./conversion/romantointeger.go#L40):  RomanToInteger converts a roman numeral string to an integer.
 Roman numerals for numbers outside the range 1 to 3,999 will return an error.
 Nil or empty string return 0 with no error thrown.

 ---